Skip to Main Content

 To collaborate on an assignment contact us at MC-ResearchHelp@lonestar.edu or 936.273.7390.

 The librarians have created resource guides to support students doing research in the different subjects offered through LSC-Montgomery.
-These guides provide students with information on getting started with research in that particular subject and connect the students to the different resources the library has to support research in that field.
+These guides provide students with information on getting started with research in a particular subject and connect students to the different resources the library has to support research in that field.

-Faculty can request a course specific or assignment specific resource guide that will provide more tailored resources and information that your students will need in your course, or to complete assignments in your course.
+Faculty can request a course specific resource guide that will provide more tailored resources and information that your students will need to complete assignments in your course.

 Short Tutorial Videos

-The librarians have created short tutorial videos that introduce databases as well as a variety of information literacy skills and concepts.
+The librarians have created short tutorial videos that introduce a variety of information literacy skills and concepts.
 You can embed these videos in your D2L to help support your students with their research.
-If you would like to request a specialized video, please contact your subject librarian.
+Contact your subject librarian if you would like to request a specialized video.